 With additives in our food, pesticides on our crops, and pollution all around us, many might say we live in a toxic age.
 Sometimes all that toxic buildup can take its toll on the colon, which negatively affects digestion and overall health.
 When your colon is backed up with toxic material, your entire body becomes sluggish and unable to perform its day-to-day tasks.
 Luckily, your body does a good job detoxifying itself on a regular basis; however, some toxins require some help to facilitate removal.

 Helping your body detoxify itself isn’t too difficult when you stop and think about it.
 Eating a healthy diet and getting plenty of exercise are two of the most effective strategies.
 But, sometimes we need a bit more when it comes to toxins, many of which can easily store themselves in the colon.
 So, if you think you need a colon cleanse, or you just want to look into the idea, don’t put it off.
-Here are 5 great benefits of colon cleansing you should know.
+Here are five great benefits of colon cleansing you should know.

 1. Improves Digestion and Prevents Occasional Constipation